An expression for the Homflypt polynomial and some applications: Introduction

 The link associated with the standard closure of a braid, $\beta$, is denoted $\widehat{\beta}$.
-The mirror image of a link, $L$, is denoted $\overline{L}$.
-The number of link components in L is denoted $\mu(L)$. $O_n$ denotes the trivial link with $n$ components.
+The \textit{mirror image} of a link, $L$, is denoted $\overline{L}$.
+The number of link components in L is denoted $\mu(L)$. $O_n$ denotes the \textit{trivial link} with $n$ components.

-The link diagrams referenced in this paper will typically be associated with a braid word, but the skein relation, (\ref{Hskeinrel}), for the \mbox{Homflypt} polynomial, $P$, is defined more generally to allow any valid oriented diagram, $D$, for the link.
+The skein relation, (\ref{Hskeinrel}), for the \mbox{Homflypt} polynomial, $P$, is defined in terms of an oriented diagram, $D$, for the link.
 The diagrams, $D_+$, $D_0$, and $D_-$ below refer to the usual diagrams for the link with positive crossing, null (smoothed) crossing, and negative crossing, respectively.